nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### Core Transfer Behavior

 FA2 token contracts MUST implement this behavior.
-If a token contract implementation uses the [transfer hook](#transfer-hook) design pattern, core transfer behavior is to be part of the core transfer logic of the FA2 contract.
+The rest of permission behaviors are OPTIONAL.

 * Every transfer operation MUST be atomic.
 If the operation fails, all token transfers MUST be reverted, and token balances MUST remain unchanged.